tuobangli/author_ber9/README.md

 # author_ber9
-I want Berkeley extension, hope they can give me I-20 this week.
+I received Berkeley extension's reply, hope they can give me I-20 this week.